 Rental property held for more than one year since acquisition is subjected to a different rate of tax.
 This is known as a long-term capital gain.
 Assuming you’ll have owned the property for longer than a year, the federal capital gains tax rate ranges between 0% to 20%.
 The tax rate will depend on your tax bracket and for most people it is 15%.
 Again you can utilize a selling rental apartment tax calculator, to help you determine this.

-If you co-own a rental property, capital gain or capital loss is made according to the interest on your property.
+If you co-own a rental property, capital gain, or capital loss is made according to the interest in your property.
 However, the gains or losses can be-dismissed if there is a rollover (disregarding a capital gain).
 Rollover applies in the case of a demolished or destroyed rental property or property that has been transferred to a former spouse.

 Another area where there are potential tax consequences when selling your rental home is property depreciation.
-Property depreciates with time and the IRS recognizes this so they are rules in place.
+A property depreciates with time and the IRS recognizes this so they are rules in place.
 In general, this pertains to how your depreciation deduction calculations are handled.
-Depreciation is typically a tax deduction which allows a property owner to recover costs of their property.
+Depreciation is typically a tax deduction that allows property owners to recover the costs of their property.

-What happens if you do not pay property taxes?
+What happens if you don’t pay property taxes?

 You could have your property seized or face a fine if your taxes are not paid.
 In addition, not paying your property taxes could also have a bad reflection on your credit score, which can make it difficult to acquire further properties.
 It is advisable that you consult with the IRS-Publication 594.